lupyuen/lupyuen.github.io/src/display.md

     However our ST7789 Display doesn't have a Chip Select Pin, so this pin is unused.

+_We're running out of BL602 Pins...
+Can we reduce the number of pins connected to ST7789?_

+Possibly...
+If we connect ST7789's Reset and Backlight Pins to 3V3 or GND.

 ![PineCone BL602 Pins connected to ST7789: 3 (Yellow), 4 (Blue), 5 (White), 11 (Orange) and 12 (Purple)](https://lupyuen.github.io/images/display-connect3.jpg)

 _PineCone BL602 Pins connected to ST7789: 3 (Yellow), 4 (Blue), 5 (White), 11 (Orange) and 12 (Purple)_